-Generative AI – Tech Talk with Henry Ruiz, Google Developer Expert for ML
+Generative AI: Tech Talk with Henry Ruiz of Google

 Hosted by: GDG Oahu